singer-yang/singer-yang/README.md

 ### Hi there 👋

+**News**: I just passed my Master thesis defense on "automatic lens design based on differentiable ray-tracing"!

-I am currently a MS/PhD student in [VCC Imaging group](https://vccimaging.org/) at King Abdullah University of Science and Technology(KAUST) CEMSE, advised by [Prof. Wolfgang Heidrich](https://vccimaging.org/People/heidriw/).
+I am currently a PhD student in [VCC Imaging group](https://vccimaging.org/) at King Abdullah University of Science and Technology(KAUST) CEMSE, advised by [Prof. Wolfgang Heidrich](https://vccimaging.org/People/heidriw/).
+Prior to this, I got BS degree in Physics(major) and Computer Science(minor) at University of Science and Technology of China(USTC).

+My research interests lie on [**differentiable rendering/optical design/computational imaging**].
+We created a differentiable renderer for optical design, my current project is based on this.
+I’m open to collaborators on my projects, feel free to reach out!

-My research interests lie on **differentiable rendering**, **differentiable ray tracing** and **End2End lens design**.
-I waste my spare time on photography, basketball and travelling.
+In my free time, I waste my spare time on photography, basketball and travelling.
+You can also talk with me about these things.

-Prior to this, I got BS degree in Physics and Computer Science(minor) at University of Science and Technology of China(USTC).

 Contact: xinge.yang@kaust.edu.sa